DarwinDemian/LinkedListFromScratch/README.md

 - a toString method for sysouts
 - reversing the linked list and any subsequent linked lists and arrays inside it

+DONE:
+- Random Data Generator
+- Ordering

 WIP:
 - Refactory
 - Test cases
-- Random Data Generator

 TODO:
 - More efficient reversing algorithm
 - Data flow with a diagram
-- Ordering
 - Remove at index, or at the end or beginning of the list
 - Expanding test cases to real-world scenarios